ThinkMcFlyThink/MPV-LoudNorm/README.md

 ## Installation

 In your MPV scripts directory, create a new folder named "real_loudnorm" and paste in the Python and LUA files.
+Make sure Python is installed.
+Make sure FFMPEG is on the system path.

 ## Usage